 Reducing your monthly bill is just one benefit.
-A good Realtor will tell you that due to the growing popularity in energy-efficient homes they’re worth more when the time comes to sell.
+A good Realtor will tell you that due to the growing popularity of energy-efficient homes they’re worth more when the time comes to sell.
 Some estimates say that green homes will sell for approximately nine percent more than comparable homes in the neighborhood.

 Don’t forget about tax incentives!
 Depending on your location and income level, there may be a government program that will pay you to make your home more efficient.

 The biggest downside of an energy-efficient home is the price tag.
-It doesn’t matter whether you’re purchasing a new property or if you’re converting a pre-existing home certain eco-friendly features pricey.
+It doesn’t matter whether you’re purchasing a new property or if you’re converting a pre-existing home with certain eco-friendly features pricey.

 Home appliances such as Energy Star products will also help you save energy.
 You will pay for it though.
-From new insulation to smart home technology, building a home that is more energy-efficient than most can cost homeowners 5 to ten percent more than a conventional home.
+From new insulation to smart home technology, building a home that is more energy-efficient than most can cost homeowners 5 to 10 percent more than a conventional home.
 The cost to upgrade can be in the thousands.

 Windows that are more energy-efficient are also more expensive.
-The same goes with heating and cooling systems.
+The same goes for heating and cooling systems.
 But there are also many less expensive ways to make the house more energy-efficient.
 When you’re buying an energy-efficient house, look to see if the windows and doors have solid seals around them.
 You can even check simple things like rubber flanges under exterior doors.
 Every little bit helps!